Screenshot API vs Puppeteer vs Playwright: Which Should You Use?

 When you need to capture screenshots of web pages, you have three main options: a managed screenshot API, self-hosted Puppeteer, or self-hosted Playwright.
-Each has distinct trade-offs in terms of cost, reliability, performance, and maintenance burden.
+Each has distinct trade-offs in cost, reliability, performance, and maintenance burden.

 Option 1: Self-Hosted Puppeteer